mantidproject/documents/Project-Management/TechnicalSteeringCommittee/reports/GuidelinesAndStandards.md

 * [Python GUI Control in Mantidplot](http://www.mantidproject.org/Python_GUI_Control_in_MantidPlot)
 * [Create a customized input dialog](http://www.mantidproject.org/Writing_a_CustomDialog)

-Perhaps majority of documentation there, and just need to be grouped together.
+Perhaps majority of documentation there.
+Maybe links about could benefit from being grouped together.